starside/SimpleSpreadsheet/README.md

     #ERR, #ERR
     2.0, 1.0

 Cells also record their final numeric value, so if a cell is referenced multiple times it does not need to recompute the result.
+There is a recursion limit in python, and the code detects any attempt exceed the recursion limit, returning an #ERR value in the cell.

-Another way to solve this is a topological sort, to determine the order of cell calculation.
-However I chose recursive because of the simplicity.
-The sort would mean when a CELL token is encountered, its value can directly be substitued in to the evaluation.
+Another way to solve this is a topological sort, to determine the order of cell calculation, and recursion would not be necesary.
+Any CELL tokens encountered could have their value determined immediatly.

 ## Evaluating postfix expressions